 - if the need to scratch is interfering with their normal daily activities

 - if they feel down and out and don’t even have the energy to eat their normal amount of food

 - if you are seeing bumps, scratches, or a lot of redness on their skin

 - if they are losing fur

 It’s important to get your pet into the vet sooner rather than later because as your pet starts tearing up their skin they can develop secondary bacterial and/or yeast infections.
-The earlier the itch is treated, the better chance you have at getting it under control without further complications.
+The earlier the itch is treated, the better chance you have at getting it under control with prescription medication or allergen-free pet food without further complications.

 Your vet can examine your pet to look at their pattern of itch and skin irritation.
 This can help guide them in offering you some advice on what the underlying cause of your pet’s itch may be.
 Then, they can work with you to develop a short-term and long-term treatment plan.
 Depending on what your vet sees on your pet, they may prescribe or recommend one or multiple of the following treatments: